mariusspielberger/apache-cordova/README.md

 You can also view your currently installed plugins with this command:
 * `cordova plugin ls`

+## config.xml

+TODO

+## IDEs

+A text editor like vi on unix systems or [Atom](https://atom.io/) for all important operating systems could be used.

+It's easier to use a so called integrated development environment (IDE) to run the app on a specific device by just clicking the start button.

+You can use [WebStorm](https://www.jetbrains.com/webstorm/) with a student license or [Microsoft Visual Studio Code](https://code.visualstudio.com/) that is open source.

+Depending on your IDE, maybe some additional configuration and package installations are needed.
+It's not described in detail here, because it depends on the chosen version.

 ## Sources (additional information)
 * [node.js](https://nodejs.org/en/download/)
 * [Install node.js / npm on windows](http://blog.teamtreehouse.com/install-node-js-npm-windows)